Bentopy: from simple packing to building cellular models

 Introduction

-1. Simple packing: Learn the basic workflow by packing proteins in empty space
+1. Simple packing: Learn the basic workflow by packing proteins in empty space.

-2. Packing around existing structures: Add a membrane and pack proteins around it
+2. Packing around existing structures: Add a membrane and pack proteins around it.

-3. Multi-compartment systems: Add a second membrane creating distinct compartments for different proteins
+3. Multi-compartment systems: Add a second membrane creating distinct compartments for different proteins.

-Programs
+Programs and files

 Installing bentopy